Chalone AVA: Terroir

 The viticultural area, as amended, consists of 8640 acre of rolling land located on a geological bench in the Gabilan (or Gavilan) Mountain Range of Central California.
 The area has a mean elevation of 1650 ft above sea level and drains into Bryant Canyon, Stonewell Canyon and Shirttail Gulch.
 The boundaries are as follows: to the south and west, the points at which the land drops off sharply to the Salinas Valley: to the north, the ridge line (watershed divide) effectively dividing Monterey and San Benito Counties, and the Gloria Valley on the other side, and, to the east, the western boundary of the Pinnacles National Monument.
 The area ranges in elevation from 1400 to 2000 ft above sea level, with a mean elevation of 1650 ft above sea level.
 The surrounding area to the south and west is characterized by a steep drop to the Salinas Valley, which has a mean elevation of 300 ft above sea leveL The area to the east, the Pinnacles National Monument, is unavailable for private agriculture.
 Except for the Gloria Valley (which is distinguishable from the viticultural area for other reasons), the area to the north rises to higher elevations than those found in the viticultural area.
 The petitioner claims that the differences in elevation between the Salinas Valley and the proposed area produce dramatic differences in climatic conditions.

 The climate of the Salinas Valley is tempered by the cooling winds from Monterey Bay which form a thick fog layer that extends to an elevation of 1000 ft.
 In summer the viticultural area is approximately 10 F warmer than the Salinas Valley because the former does not receive the cooling winds and fog cover from Monterey Bay.
+The USDA plant hardiness zones are 9a and 9b.

 The soils of the Chalone area has limestone and decomposed granite soil and significantly differ from soils of surrounding areas.
 Within the area, the soils primarily consist of Miocene volcanic and Mesozoic granitic rocks, heavy in limestone deposits.
 The Salinas Valley to the south and west consists of alluvium and river terrace rocks, while the Gloria Valley to the north is alluvial.
 The Pinnacles National Monument, to the east, though similar in mineral deposits, is unavailable for private agriculture.

 The limited rainfall and soil content of limestone and granite contribute to the rich bouquet found in Chalone wines by limiting grape yields and optimizing drainage for the root system to maintain healthy vines and produce flavorful fruit.